UstadMobile/RESPECT-Consumer-App-Integration-Guide/README.md

 * description: a [language map](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#42-language-maps) of the app's description, which MUST NOT exceed 4,000 characters.
 * license: the license ID for the app itself.
 * website: official website for the app.
-* icon: a webp, png, or SVG icon for the app.
+* icon: a webp or png icon for the app.
 It MAY be omitted if the website contains a valid [favicon](https://www.w3schools.com/html/html_favicon.asp) with a resolution of 512x512 or higher.
 If the website does not contain such a favicon, then the icon MUST be explicitly specified.
 * learningUnits: a link (absolute or relative) to an [OPDS-2.0 catalog](https://drafts.opds.io/opds-2.0.html) of Learning Units (see Step 5)
 * defaultLaunchUri: the URL that the RESPECT launcher app will use to launch the app if no learning unit is specified.
 * android.packageId: package id of the app on Android